SuperDARN/pydarn/docs/dev/issues.md

 ## Open-ended Issues

 Sometimes Issues can be open-ended, especially discussion issues.
 Here are some steps to make progress on the issue and prevent it going **stale**:
-- Label it with *telecon* if needs to be further discussed in a telecon with DAWG members
+- Label it with *telecon* if needs to be further discussed in a telecon with DVWG members
 - Once a general idea is established, close the issue and create a project to break it into a defined tasks.
 Open the first task as an issue, see [projects](projects.md).